Plasma Cutter 50 Amp Cutting Thickness: Steel & Aluminum

 preventable cutting capacity errors

-Match tip orifice to rated amperage, verify supply meets spec (e.g., ≥4.5 PSI and 6.0 CFM at the torch), and replace electrodes/nozzles before arc instability appears.
+Match the tip orifice to rated amperage, then verify pressure and flow at the torch.
+Replace electrodes and nozzles before arc instability shows up in the cut.

-Use test cuts to validate amperage, flow, and tip condition against the material thickness before production.
+Use test cuts to confirm amperage, airflow, and tip condition against the actual material thickness.
+A short test can save a full sheet from poor edges.

 Wrong Tip Size

-If the tip’s too small, arc pressure spikes, the plasma stream distorts, and you’ll see accelerated wear, pitting, and loss of cutting efficiency.
-If it’s too large, the kerf widens, edge precision drops, and dross increases.
+If the tip is too small, arc pressure spikes and the plasma stream can distort.
+If the tip is too large, the kerf widens and dross increases.

 Inadequate Air Supply